someonesdad1/hobbyutil/project_list.rst

 | `math/oo_math.zip <math/oo_math.zip>`_ (268)
 |   Introduces the equation-writing capabilities of Open Office 2.0.
 Includes a cheatsheet that you can modify.
 | `math/parse_complex.py <math/parse_complex.py>`_ (5)
-|   Python module that allows you to parse complex numbers when they are written in the ways humans like to write them.
+|   Parse complex numbers when they are written in the ways humans like to write them.
 | `math/QuickMultDiv.pdf <math/QuickMultDiv.pdf>`_ (111)
 |   Discussion of how to do multiplications and divisions by hand when you only need a specified number of significant figures in the answer.
 | `math/root.zip <math/root.zip>`_ (54)